FarhanRA11/nwdc-2022-assignment/README.md

 ## NWDC Web Personal

-note : 💻compatible only in pc
+note : 💻compatible only on pc